davidjguru/davidjguru.github.io/_posts/2019-12-30-Books-local-web-development-with-DDEV-explained.md

 Well, this book is for you.
 * **Do you think you can convince your team of the importance of aligning environments around an easy, simple, agile and intuitive solution?**
 This book is also for you.
-* **Do you think you need to provide evidence to an _old-school_ manager to consider more productive the adoption of this kind of tools?**
+* **Do you think you need to provide evidence to an _old-school_ manager in order to consider more productive the adoption of this kind of tools?**
   Don't hesitate, this is your book.

 You can take it in hand and hold it up in front of your managers as if it were Mao's little red book.
 For us, it will be like that.
 I assure you.